KristianAN/bleep-flake/README.md

 Only tested to work on nixOS and i have not tested if bash-completions are installed properly yet as I don't use bash...

-NB!
+# Current limitations
 Bleep can not manage it's own versions using this flake, see [bug](https://github.com/KristianAN/bleep-flake/issues/2).
+Bleep can not manage JDKs with this flake for the same reason as above.
+Define the JDK in your flake for now.
 # Adding it to your flake

 It's as simple as adding this flake as an inputs and defining bleep in the outputs